Live in prod · ML-DSA-65 Patent Pending

 A sidecar, not a pipe.

-HiveWidget does not route your inference.
-It does not see your provider key.
-It does not change your latency budget.
-It sits next to your LLM call, hashes the inputs, runs five fast stages, and returns a signed certificate plus an enriched payload.
+HiveWidget doesn't route your inference.
+It never sees your provider key.
+It won't touch your latency budget.
+It just sits next to your LLM call, hashes the inputs, runs five fast stages, and hands back a signed certificate plus an enriched payload.
 Your customer’s data path stays exactly where it is.
-The only thing that changes is that every response is now provably yours, provably untampered, and provably attributed.
+The only thing that changes: every response can now be proven yours, proven untampered, and proven attributed.

 Drop-in